Plan Your Visit

 Sample what Winterthur has to offer.
 The following is included in general admission:

 - Take a narrated garden tram ride to discover garden highlights and the history of the estate.
+Please note: house and tram tours are guided tours that go in groups, so there may be a wait.

 Enjoy a more in-depth experience.
 In addition to the above, general admission includes the following: